DCampbellCreative/movie_api-client/README.md

-My Movie API Client

-A single page app built in React to interact with a movie database created in MongoDB.
+# FlixFix React

+<p>Client side application created using React, Redux, and Parcel.
+Interacts with server side REST API and MongoDB database.

+Users can register new accounts, login using existing accounts, and update and delete their current account.

-Users can register, login, deregister, view data about movies, and add and delete movies from thier favorites.
+Renders a list of movies stored in a MongoDB database where users can view detailed information about each title and add and remove titles from their favorites.</p>

+**Author: Douglass Campbell**

+Check out more of my code: [github.com/DCampbellCreative](https://github.com/DCampbellCreative)